SQL API

 SELECT check_document_viewer('user', '123', '456', ARRAY[]::TEXT[]);

--- List objects using specialized function
+-- List objects using specialized function (with pagination)

--- List subjects using specialized function
+-- List subjects using specialized function (with pagination)

 Use List Functions for Batch Operations